-The CAASPP scores also showed that 23% of our 11th graders were meeting or exceeding standards.
-This was a 5-point decrease from the previous year.
-Most of our students come to us deficient in credits and skills and they score at the 7th grade level in reading.
-The student groups who were well below the All group were English learners at 7%, students with disabilities at 10%, and African American students at 12%.
+The CAASPP scores also showed that 24% of our 11th graders were meeting or exceeding standards.
+This was a +1.0 points increase from the previous year.
+Most of our students come to us deficient in credits and skills and they score at the 7th grade level in ELA.
+The student groups who were well below the All-group were English learners at 2%, students with disabilities at 3%, foster youth at 10%, African American and homeless students at 17%.
 This is because we serve students who are traditionally 3-4 grade levels behind in their schooling.